Prometric HAAD/DHA/MOH MOCK TEST - 1

 94.

-A nurse is caring for a client after a left pneumonectomy for cancer.
-The nurse palpates the client’s trachea routinely.
-What is the rationale for this nursing intervention?
+A client has undergone a left pneumonectomy for lung cancer.
+During routine postoperative care, the nurse palpates the client’s trachea.
+What is the primary reason for this assessment?

 95.